 Business center, photo by Gary Bembridge, from Flickr Creative Commons, License CC BY 4.0 International

 And last but not least, what’s a visit to an airport lounge without some good old-fashioned planespotting?
 The Galleries Lounge provides good opportunities in that regard.
 The lounge has a clear view of the south runway, and the UPGRD hat enjoyed watching a couple of British Airways aircraft in the early morning light.
-Viewing windows run down the entire length of the left side of the lounge, and a few chairs are available along the window if you’re lucky enough to snag one.
+Viewing windows run down the entire length of the left side of the lounge.
+There are a few chairs along the window if you’re lucky enough to snag one.

 Meanwhile, tucked away in a corner is a view of both the south runway, and the main concourse below.
-This photo was taken on my January, 2014 visit, with the iconic Queen of the Skies parked at a nearby gate.
+I took this photo in January, 2014, with the iconic Queen of the Skies parked at a nearby gate.

 With the clock approaching 10:00 and boarding set to commence shortly, we headed outside to walk to our gate.
 The main complaint I have about this lounge is the poor signage concerning exits.
 There are actually two, one with escalator access only, and the other with only elevator access.
-When you’re inside the lounge, however, there is no signage indicating which is which, so it’s easy to go out the wrong door.
+When you’re inside the lounge, however, there is no signage indicating which is which.
+That makes it easy to go out the wrong door.
 My wife doesn’t like escalators, and lo and behold, we accidentally went out those doors.
 We had to sheepishly explain to a less-than-friendly lounge agent that we just went out the wrong way and were looking for the elevator.
-At this exit, though, is a very cool pair of finds – a horse wearing a lampshade, along with a model of an Airbus A380.
+At this exit, though, are two very cool finds – a horse wearing a lampshade, and a model BA A380.

 Yeah…not fun.
 I’ll have more about the chaos of the boarding process in my flight review of our Club Europe experience.